diglin/ricardo/README.md

 ## Uninstall

 The module install some data and changes in your database.
 Deinstalling the module will make some trouble cause of those data.
-You will need to remove those information by following the procedure below.
+You will need to remove those information by following the procedure below otherwise you will meet errors when using your shop.

 ### Via MageTrashApp